-Béatrice Martinet’s practice focuses primarily on intellectual property litigation, arbitration and transactional work for clients in a wide range of sectors, including in the computer, technology, software, publishing, pharmaceutical, food and beverage, and fashion industries.
+Béatrice Martinet is a lawyer at the Paris and California bars, with more than 10 years of experience in each of these jurisdictions.
+Béatrice Martinet’s practice focuses primarily on intellectual property litigation, arbitration and transactional work for clients in a wide range of industries, including technology, software, publishing, pharmaceutical, entertainment, cosmetics, fashion, and the food and beverage sector.

-Prior to joining Sideman & Bancroft, Ms. Martinet practiced for ten years in France, notably in the Paris intellectual property departments of two large international law firms, Salans (now Dentons) and Bird & Bird.
+Prior to joining Sideman & Bancroft in 2014, and founding Sideman & Bancroft Europe in 2020, Ms. Martinet practiced for ten years in France, notably in the Paris intellectual property departments of two large international law firms, Salans (now Dentons) and Bird & Bird.

 Ms. Martinet’s native languages are French and Italian; she is fluent in English, and conversant in Spanish as well.